bitcoinhodler/GlacierProtocol/future.md

 Q1/Q2/Q3/Q4.
 (Order isn't really important but we want to distinguish the shards from the master descriptor.)

-Using the canary xprvs, create N wallets in Bitcoin Core.
+Using the canary xpubs, create N wallets in Bitcoin Core.
 Set up alert system to contact user on any activity in these wallets.
 Get receive addresses from each and instruct user to deposit a small amount of bitcoins into each.